dansmyers/dansmyers.github.io-archived/_posts/2017-05-15-igniteCS_at_Killarney.md

 An exciting update on our igniteCS initiative!

-I'm happy to report that we will be partnering with [Killarney Elementary](https://killarneyes.ocps.net) during the next academic year.

 Following the closure of Fern Creek Elementary School at the end of this academic year, the program is in need of a new home.
+I'm happy to report that we will be partnering with [Killarney Elementary](https://killarneyes.ocps.net) during the 2017-2018 school year.

  Killarney is an excellent school with great leadership and a place where our program can continue to make a positive impact on the community.

 We are also looking forward to continuing our relationship with